That Epiphany Moment: The Exponential Value of Prototypes

 Function Before Form

-Recently we built a web application for which we produced a near complete high fidelity prototype.
-During the design process the client, product owner, and product designer met regularly to review user scenarios and functionality in the prototype.
+Recently, we built a web application for which we produced a nearly complete high-fidelity prototype.
+During the design process, the client, product owner, and product designer met regularly to review user scenarios and functionality in the prototype.
 The ability to adapt and change things quickly in the prototype allowed the client not only to see and get excited about the project as it was taking shape, it also helped them realize some of the problems in the business logic that needed to be filled.
-The process of defining every aspect of the product both visually and functionally made writing user stories much easier for the product owner and in a total of 4 agile sprints we knew exactly what we were building, the client has a clear understanding of the product they are paying for, and we have a fully developed sprint backlog and timeline.
+The process of defining every aspect of the product, both visually and functionally, made writing user stories much easier for the product owner, and in a total of 4 agile sprints, we knew exactly what we were building, the client had a clear understanding of the product they are paying for, and we had a fully developed sprint backlog and timeline.

 Recommended Tools for Prototyping